DARK CITY FINE ART PRESETS

 Some of you may be familiar with the first edition of the Dark City DxO presets.
 Others may be familiar with the subsequent versions of these presets.

 After numerous requests and because they became so popular, I updated the presets and added new ones to the collection.
 The latest version also comprises 24 presets for DxO PhotoLab and 24 presets for DxO FilmPack.
-You can also use these presets in Lightroom and Photoshop via the DxO FilmPack plugin.
+You can also use these presets in Lightroom, Photoshop, Capture One, and Affinity Photo via the DxO FilmPack plugin or via DxO PhotoLab.
 You will find indications on how to do that in the documentation that comes with the presets.

 I am now making available the extended version of this preset collection, and I hope they will inspire you to create great work.